Appendix I - Part 2

 - Susannah Teresa Young.
 Baptised 1 March 1863 at St Helen, Alveston.

 - Victor Cornock Young.
-Born 1864 in Alveston
+Baptised 19 June 1864 at St Helen, Alveston

-In 1881 Henry and Elizabeth were farming Church Farm, Alveston, 264 acres with the help of 3 labourers and I boy.
+In 1881 Henry and Elizabeth W Young were farming Church Farm, Alveston, 264 acres with the help of 3 labourers and I boy.
 They had six children of their own

 In 1901 Elizabeth was still farming Church Farm, Alveston.
 Her step children, Ada L Young and Harry S Young and Frances A Young, aged 24 and Wallace J Young remained at home.
 In 1911 Elizabeth is still farming Church Farm, now described as in Rudgeway.
 Her step daughters Ada and Lavinia are assisting in the business as is her daughter Frances Ann, now aged 34 and her son Wallace, aged 33 years old.

-Nothing more about Susanna Teresa Young after 1881.
+Nothing more about Henry and Leah's daughter Susanna Teresa Young after 1881.

-Victor Cornock Young married Annie Matilda Fisher in 1908.
-Victor Cornock Young of The Green, Alveston and of Thornbury died on 3 February 1923 at Alveston.
+Henry and Leah's son Victor Cornock Young married Annie Matilda Fisher on 16 September 1907 at Thornbury.
+Victor was a 43 year old auctioneer and land agent.
+Annie was 44 years old, the daughter of Walter Fisher, yeoman.
+In 1911 they were living at The Green, Alveston where Victor was an auctioneer, Victor Cornock Young of The Green, Alveston and of Thornbury died on 3 February 1923 at Alveston.
 Probate was granted to Annie Matilda Young, his widow.
 His estate was valued at £1,500.

-In 1911 Lavinia Young, aged 41, was still living with her step mother Elizabeth at Church Farm, Rudgeway.
-Lavinia Young died in 1921 (Reg Gen December 1921 Thornbury 6a 276)
+In 1911 Henry and Leah's daughter Lavinia Young, aged 41, was still living with her step mother Elizabeth at Church Farm, Rudgeway.
+Lavinia Young of Church Farm died aged 52 and was buried on 24 December 1921 at Alverston.

-Harry Sturge Young married Agnes Jane Foskett in 1903 (Reg Gen June 1903 Thornbury 6a 521).
-In 1911 they were living at Church Farm, Pucklechurch.
-Living with them was their son Robert Young, aged 5, who had been born in 1906 in Shepperdine and Annie Foskett, a 76 year old widow living "on private means".
+On 13 February 1900 Henry and Leah's son Henry Sturge Young was tried the local judiciary accused of supplying a "noxious substance" to Ethel Lippiatt knowing it was being acquired with a view to procuring a miscarriage.
+He was found not guilty.
+Harry Sturge Young married Agnes Jane Foskett on 13 April 1903 at Alverston.
+Harry was a 33 year old farmer.
+Agnes was 37 years old, the daughter of John Foskett, accountant.
+In 1911 they were living at Church Farm, Pucklechurch together with their son Harry Robert Young, aged 5, who had been baptised on 11 February 1906 at Oldbury Upon Severn and Annie Foskett, a 76 year old widow living "on private means".
 Henry Sturge Young of Court Farm, Pucklechurch died on 24 September 1916 at Guys Hospital, London.
 He was buried at Alveston on 28 September 1916.
 Probate was granted to Agnes Jane Young, his widow and Willie Frederick Cooke solicitor.
 His estate was valued at £3,617.3s.6d.

-Nothing more is known about Florence A Young after 1871.
+Nothing more is known about Henry and Leah's daughter Flora Aurora Young after 1871.

-In 1901 "Louisa" Young, a 27 year old drapers assistant, born Rudgeway was living at 8 Lowndes Terrace, Knightsbridge where along over 100 others she was employed by "Harvey Nicholls".
+In 1901 Henry and Elizabeth's daughter "Louisa" Young, a 27 year old drapers assistant, born Rudgeway was living at 8 Lowndes Terrace, Knightsbridge where along over 100 others she was employed by "Harvey Nicholls".
+Mary Louisa Young may have married in 1904 in Thornbury.

-In 1901 26 year old Norma Young was a drapers assistants living with Walter Fear and his family and at least 58 other employees at 32 to 35 Vine Street, Bristol.
-Norma Young married Charles William Jenkins in 1906 (Reg Gen March Qtr 1906 Thornbury 6a 319).
+In 1901 Henry and Elizabeth's daughter, 26 year old Norma Young was a drapers assistants living with Walter Fear and his family and at least 58 other employees at 32 to 35 Vine Street, Bristol.
+Norma Young married Charles William Jenkins on 5 February 1906 at Alverston.
+Charles was a 26 year old surveyor, the son of Edmund Cope Jenkins, merchant.
 In 1911 Charles and Norma were living at 81 Totteridge Road, High Wycombe.
 Charles, aged 34 was a surveyors assistant.
-Charles and Norma had a daughter, Winifred May Jenkins in 1909 (Reg Gen June 1909 Edmonton 3a 473).
+Charles and Norma had a daughter Winifred May Jenkins in 1909 (Reg Gen June 1909 Edmonton 3a 473).

-In 1901 Wm Reginald Young, aged 19, farmers son was a patient at Gloucester County Lunatic Asylum, Barnwood, Wooton, Gloucestershire.
-Under infirmity is written "lunatic", a first in my research.
-William Reginald Young died in 1902 aged 20 (Reg Gen June Qtr 1902 Gloucester (1837 to 1937) 6a 192).
+In 1901 Henry and Elizabeth' son Wm Reginald Young, aged 19, farmers son was a patient at Gloucester County Lunatic Asylum, Barnwood, Wooton, Gloucestershire.
+Under infirmity is written "lunatic".
+He had been admitted on 11 August 1900.
+William Reginald Young died aged 20 and was buried at Alverston on 10 April 1902.

 William and Elizabeth's son, John Jones married Leonora Leonard on 16 March 1836 at Berkeley.
 Both were from Berkeley.
 The witnesses were Mary Leonard, John Cox senior and Henry Clarke.